Inside visits and special features are shown in UPPERCASE in the tour description.

 JASPER.
 EXCURSION TO MALIGNE LAKE.
 Enjoy a short sightseeing tour to see Jasper’s unspoiled beauty.
 Afterward, travel across the glacially fed Maligne Lake for a narrated CRUISE to Spirit Island.
 En route to the island, which is only accessible by boat, knowledgeable guides share the lake’s history, geology, wildlife, weather, flora, and fauna.
 On the return journey, stop to view Maligne Canyon.
 Balance of the day is at leisure to explore Jasper on your own.
 You may choose to stroll through town, grab a local craft beer, or take a hike in search of the various wildlife that call the national park home.

 JASPER–COLUMBIA ICEFIELD–LAKE LOUISE–BANFF.
 This morning, continue through Jasper National Park on Icefields Parkway to the 750-foot-thick Columbia Icefield for a thrilling ICE EXPLORER RIDE.
 This once in a lifetime experience allows for free time to walk on the Athabasca Glacier and even sample pure fresh glacial water.
-Later, climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers, then scale Bow Pass for splendid views of Peyto Lake.
+Later, climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers, then scale Bow Pass for splendid views.
 Next, stop at Lake Louise, whose green-blue waters form a perfect mirror reflection of Mount Victoria.
 Continue into BANFF NATIONAL PARK.

 BANFF.
 Breakfast this morning is served on top of Sulphur Mountain.
 Take a scenic ride on the [LF] BANFF GONDOLA to the top of the mountain and then enjoy spectacular views of the valley below as you savor a flavorful meal.
 Additional sightseeing in Banff includes a visit to Bow Falls, where you can walk the path along the river to take in the nature and scenery.
 The balance of the day is at leisure.
 Consider an optional helicopter flightseeing trip for a bird’s-eye view of the Rockies.
 Tonight, enjoy dinner at a local restaurant.